Living and Dying

 Making commitments to others is another way in which a character can earn Karma.
 Such commitments can be anything ranging from going out on a date, having a poker night with the buddies, or even hanging with those curmudgeons at the bar who like your tall tales so.
 As long as a character keeps such a commitment, they should earn five Karma points - this reflects a body proactively trying to 'have a life'.

 Third, a 'meta' sort of Karma reward involves a character being played in character.
 If a player assumes the role of a wholesome, mom and apple pie kind of hero, only to have her utilize a brothel, they're not really playing that character appropriately.
 Sticking to one's guns and playing a character in the stated fashion, whether it is a pre-generated character or the player's own creation, is worth ten Karma.

-The down side to these options is, of course, failing to keep up appearances.
+The downside to these options is, of course, failing to keep up appearances.
 Calling in sick from work to fight crime might earn a character plenty Karma, but they'll first lose ten Karma points for being undependable.
-Similarly, skipping one's scheduled gaming session in order to rob a bank costs them five Karma points, and playing a character totally off-base will result in a loss of ten Karma points.
+Similarly, skipping one's scheduled gaming session to rob a bank costs them five Karma points, and playing a character totally off-base will result in a loss of ten Karma points.

 Acts of Charity

 Similar to the idea of keeping up appearances, a character has the ability to engage in charitable acts.
 This involves going out of their way to perform actions that are not combat related, doing things to the benefit of his or her community at large.
 Such acts can involve either a character's public or secret identities - or even both, if they're particularly motivated.